by Niklas Göransson

-Now quoting a QRIXKUOR interview with webzine Toward the Inevitable.
+Now quoting a QRIXKUOR interview with webzine From The Bowels Of Perdition.

 Therefore, we do our best to present the music in as demonic a way as we can, given that we are ultimately just men playing instruments.
 Wearing all black, jackets and hoods, we are faceless, indistinguishable and uniform.

 When bands beseech demons, I invariably find myself curious about how the invoker would handle genuine infernal interactions.
 I also wonder about the allure to this being-of-fire-and-sulphur business.

 – I suppose it’s the sense of mystery, myth and magic that surrounds them, in addition to the aesthetic elements and a natural affinity towards darker and more esoteric paths.
 Their supposed qualities and powers are also extremely attractive.

 Have you ever encountered anything of the kind, in either this plane or ethereal ones?

 – Yes, both in lucid dream states and also with the aid of certain mind-opening substances.
 Many of them have been extremely impressionable and powerful experiences.

 Fair enough.
 I also can’t help but wonder what on earth is ‘demonic’ about black clothes, jackets and hoods.